 Learn what the Lookback Window is and how to configure it.

-The Lookback Window is used to determine how far back the attribution algorithm should search for the matching click of an INSTALL event.
+The attribution lookback window is a setting that determines how far back the attribution algorithm should search for the click (or view) that led to an install event.

-Note: In Singular, the default value of the lookback window is 7 days.
-You can set it to up to 30 days after an ad was clicked.
-You can adjust the window in the Partner configuration screen.
+In Singular, the default lookback window is 7 days.
+You can set it to up to 30 days in the Partner Configuration page (Attribution > Partner Configuration).

 You can set a different lookback window for each partner.

 We strongly recommend setting the lookback window in Singular to match the lookback window configured in the partner's dashboard.
 Otherwise, you may get significant discrepancies between the data reported by Singular and the data in the partner's dashboard, because the two platforms will make different attribution decisions.
 See our Facebook Discrepancies Troubleshooting Guide for an example.